odrevet/SimpleGameLayer/demo/RPG/README.md

 The tiles file define the frames for the animated tiles and the properties associated for each tile id.
 In the RPG demo, there are only one property per tile which define if the hero can walk on the tile (1) or not (0).

 ```
-Number of animations
-Number of frames Tile id for each frame
 Number of tile properties Number of properties per tile
 List of Tile id Properties
 ```